-We are seeking papers on the theme of “Clientelism in 21st century: Theory and Practice in South Asia” for the winter 2020 issue of the semi-annual scholarly journal, Pakistan Journal of Historical Studies (PJHS), published by the Indiana University Press (Bloomington, USA).
+We are seeking papers on the theme of “Clientelism in 21st century: Theory and Practice in South Asia” for the summer 2021 issue of the semi-annual scholarly journal, Pakistan Journal of Historical Studies (PJHS), published by the Indiana University Press (Bloomington, USA).

 Against this backdrop, our working definition of clientelism for this special issue will be in the words of Piattoni’s, “the trade of votes and other types of partisan support in exchange for public decisions with divisible benefits, which involves not only the distribution of jobs and goods but also the exploitation of the entire machinery of the state as “a token of exchange” (2001a: 4).
 This makes political clientelism literature a useful toolkit to analyse the political system around South Asia.